 The California Department of Corrections and Rehabilitation (CDCR) has taken a serious role in ensuring physical distancing in state prisons and ensuring incarcerated people are safe from the spread of COVID-19.
 CDCR is working to resume intake operations in a safe and controlled manner that protects the health and well-being of all who live and work in state prisons.
 Limited intake resumed in January 2021.
 However, it will take time to complete the process of receiving those individuals impacted by the closure.
 In the meantime, CDCR is working with county jail staff to identify those who may be eligible for release on their calculated release date.

-CDCR has asked county jail staff to forward all prison packets for individuals who appear to have two years or less remaining on their sentence.
+CDCR has asked county jail staff to forward all prison packets for individuals who appear to have five years or less remaining on their sentence.
 CDCR provided them the contact information for the Case Records Services (CRS) staff in Headquarters who were handling these cases.

 The release memorandum sent to the county jail provides the releasing individual instruction to report to the nearest CDCR Parole Unit.
 Staff at the Parole Unit will connect the individual with an agent who will process the release plans.
 The individual will be supervised by either a state parole agent or a county probation officer for Post Release Community Supervision.

-At this time, due to the pandemic, people in state prison are unable to program in order to to prevent the spread of COVID-19.
+At this time, due to the pandemic, people in state prison are largely unable to program in order to prevent the spread of COVID-19.
 People housed in the county jail who were sentenced on or before July, 5, 2020 will receive 84 days of PPC so long as they have been disciplinary free from March 1, 2020 through July 5, 2020.
 CRS will apply the PPC to the eligible individuals’ terms unless county jail staff notify CRS staff that the individual was found guilty of a serious rules violation during the above-mentioned time period.

 CDCR has expedited the release of eligible incarcerated people under Government Code section 8658 in order to decompress the population to ensure the safety of incarcerated people and staff in managing the spread of COVID-19.
 The process of identifying eligible people is based on many factors including but not limited to public safety, and health or medical conditions that may make someone vulnerable to COVID-19.
 Because these case factors of people housed in county jail are not known, CDCR is unable to recommend expedited release for this population.
 However, on a case by case basis, CDCR has been working with county jail staff to ensure those housed in county jails are receiving the care needed.